On an Index Theorem of Chang, Weinberger and Yu: Introduction

-Our main goal is to better understand the vanishing theorem of Chang, Weinberger and Yu, and to prove a strengthening of it.
-For this, recall that one can define the K-theoretic index of the Dirac operator on a Riemannian manifold with boundary provided the boundary operator is invertible, for example if the metric is collared and of positive scalar curvature near the boundary (see e.g.~\cite{PSc}).
+Our main goal is to better understand the vanishing theorem of Chang, Weinberger and Yu, and to prove a strengthening of it, at the same time giving a new and more conceptual proof.

+For our approach, recall that one has a perfectly well defined K-theoretic index of the Dirac operator on a Riemannian manifold with boundary provided the boundary operator is invertible, for example if the metric is collared and of positive scalar curvature near the boundary (see e.g.~\cite{PSc}).
 This index takes values in $K_*(C^*(\pi_1(M)))$ and explicitly depends on the boundary operator (i.e.~on the positive scalar curvature metric $g$ of the boundary).
-In the latter case we denote it $\Ind^{\pi_1(M)}_{\widetilde{M}}(\tilde g)\in K_*(C^*(\pi_1(M)))$.
-Our main result states that the relative index of Chang-Weinberger-Yu is the image of the absolute index defined with invertible boundary operator under the natural homomorphism $j$ of~\eqref{eq:relseq} (whenever this absolute index is defined): \begin{theorem} \end{theorem}
+In the latter case we denote it by $\Ind^{\pi_1(M)}(g)\in K_*(C^*(\pi_1(M)))$.
+Our main result states that a slight variant of the relative index of Chang-Weinberger-Yu is the image of the absolute index defined with invertible boundary operator under the natural homomorphism $j$ of~\eqref{eq:relseq} (whenever this absolute index is defined): \begin{theorem} \end{theorem}

-The absolute index $\Ind_{\widetilde{M}}^{\pi_1(M)}(\tilde g)$ vanishes whenever we have positive scalar curvature on all of $M$, implying immediately the corresponding vanishing result for the relative index of Chang, Weinberger, and Yu.
+The absolute index $\Ind^{\pi_1(M)}( g)$ vanishes whenever we have positive scalar curvature on all of $M$, implying immediately the corresponding vanishing result for the relative index of Chang, Weinberger, and Yu.

-All these index constructions are carried out using appropriate localisation algebras as introduced by Yu \cite{Yu} and we also follow work of Roe in \cite{RI} and Zeidler \cite{RZA}*{Section 4}.

-Relative index theory has recently has been the subject of considerable activity.
+Relative index theory has recently been the subject of considerable activity.
 In \cite{DG}, Deeley and Goffeng define a relative index map using geometric K-homology instead of coarse geometry and prove index and vanishing results similar to the main result of our paper.
 However, this relies and uses the full package of higher Atiyah-Patodi-Singer index theory (like \cite{LeichtnamPiazza}), which we consider technically very demanding and somewhat alien to the spirit of large scale index theory.
 Indeed, in \cite{DG} it is not even proved in general that the constructions coincide with the ones of \cite{CWY}.
 Yet another approach to relative index theory and the results of \cite{CWY} is given by Kubota in \cite{Kubota}.
 There, the new concepts of relative Mishchenko bundles and Mishchenko-Fomenko index theory are introduced, and heavy use is made of the machinery of KK-theory.
 In \cite{Kubota}, a careful identification of the different approaches is carried out.